 This is a beginner-level course aimed at anyone who wants to learn more about managing and configuring their Azure environment, and fast-tracking their deployments.

 To get the most out of this course, you should have a basic understanding of the Azure platform.

-Okay the server has been deployed, and Azure resource manager has accepted the database deployments.
+Okay, the server has been deployed and Azure resource manager has accepted the database deployments.
 Going back to the PowerShell window we can see that the whole deployment has finished successfully and it returns our input parameters.
-I'll just open up SQL Server management and log into the database server and check out my two test databases.
-Finally I will remove the resource group with the force parameter so I'm not prompted.
+I'll just open up SQL Server management and log into the database server and check out my to test databases.
+Finally, I will remove the resource group with the force parameter so I'm not prompted.

 Hallam is a software architect with over 20 years experience across a wide range of industries.
 He began his software career as a Delphi/Interbase disciple but changed his allegiance to Microsoft with its deep and broad ecosystem.
 While Hallam has designed and crafted custom software utilizing web, mobile and desktop technologies, good quality reliable data is the key to a successful solution.
 The challenge of quickly turning data into useful information for digestion by humans and machines has led Hallam to specialize in database design and process automation.
 Showing customers how leverage new technology to change and improve their business processes is one of the key drivers keeping Hallam coming back to the keyboard.